jacob31/python_files/README.md

-file name: README.md
-author: Ben Silbernagel
+The purpose of the python_file project is to collect all my different programs that I am creating for class or personal use.
 created: 6/20/2016
-purpose: The purpose of the python_file project is to
-         collect all my different programs that I am creating for class or personal use.